 Paul has served as a part-time instructor, teaching various tax courses for paralegal studies at area universities, and has been a guest lecturer at local law schools.
 Prior to starting his legal career, he worked as a Certified Public Accountant for an accounting firm in Silver Spring, Md.

 Paul is a member of STEP (Society of Trust and Estate Practitioners), an international group of experienced and senior professionals in the field of trusts and estates.
-He serves as Treasurer for the STEP Mid-Atlantic Branch and is a member of its Executive Committee.
+He serves as Chair for the STEP Mid-Atlantic Branch and is a member of its Executive Committee.

 He is a past Chair and current member of the Section of Taxation of the Maryland State Bar Association, the governing body which sets its overall policy and is responsible for giving testimony on proposed legislation and regulatory developments impacting the general public as well as tax practitioners.